Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE FITZROVIA?

 A. Generally, the lighting is poor, but this increases the ambience and highlights the ornate marble features and colours.
-A good professional photographer will have no problem in dealing with poor light to create a great set of photos for you.
+A good professional photographer will have no problem dealing with poor light to create great photos for you.

-At the drinks’ reception, a guest gives the Bride a congratulatory hug.
-I use this time to capture reportage shots such as this, and the results can be striking.
+At the drinks reception, a guest gives the bride a congratulatory hug.
+I use this time to capture reportage shots, and the results can be striking.

-Chapel weddings are very child friendly and my natural photographic style meant I could capture this father at play with his children.
+Chapel weddings are very child-friendly, and my natural photographic style allowed me to capture this father playing with his children.

-The chapel doesn’t normally allow wedding confetti, but in Lindsay and Graham’s case, they relented and let them have this beautiful moment.
+The Chapel doesn’t usually allow wedding confetti, but in Lindsay and Graham’s case, they relented and let them have this beautiful moment.
 Bubbles are a popular alternative.

 Fitzrovia Chapel,